AzethMeron/DiscordBot/README.md

 - Automated searching for pictures, and posting them on given channel.
 - Easily scaleable hate speech scanner including own implementation of Hate Speech scanner, using Bag-of-Words model
 - Automated warnings and reports management
 - Levels like in MEE6
 - Reaction Roles
+- Support for multiple servers (guilds, with separate variables & stuff)

 ---
 # TO-DO